by Shandi Pace

 As the family came to find out, the tumours had pressed on specific areas of her brain and were causing issues for her ability to display emotion.
 She became very straight-faced and didn’t talk a lot.
 These tumours impacted her ability to think and her strength to control her cognitive functions.
 Sheri wasn’t trying to be difficult; she just didn’t have any other option.

 Closer to the end of her life, if Sheri wasn’t sleeping, she would often gaze at you.
-Sheri’s husband, when discussing her diagnosis, mentioned that she had days-to-weeks to live.
+Sheri’s husband, when discussing her diagnosis, mentioned that she had days to weeks to live.
 His sister’s expression suddenly changed, and she became very emotional.
-Jimmy sent him a to his brother-in-law, say not to be negative around Sheri again because she was still able to understand what people were saying.
+Jimmy sent a message to his brother-in-law, telling him not to be negative around Sheri again because she was still able to understand what people were saying.

 Jimmy says to try to be understanding with older people or people who are sick in your life.
 We might not realize how aware they actually are.
 “Be understanding of the fact that things that they say and things that they do, they may not necessarily mean to do those things,” Jimmy said.

 “About Sheri” is a video series about one of the people who inspired the creation of Grappling with Grief, Jimmy Van’s sister Sheri Gill.

 Check out the entire About Sheri playlist.